Noah Davis (painter): Underground Museum

-Selected exhibitions
+Exhibitions

 Davis staged a number of solo shows during his lifetime at galleries and museums in the United States.
 His notable solo shows include Noah Davis: Nobody (2008), Roberts & Tilton, Los Angeles; Noah Davis: The Forgotten Works (2010), Roberts & Tilton, Los Angeles; Savage Wilds (2012), James Harris Gallery, Seattle; The Missing Link (2013), Roberts & Tilton, Los Angeles; and Garden City (2014), Papillion Gallery, Los Angeles.

 Following his death, Davis' work has been the subject of several posthumous solo shows and has been included in several high-profile group shows.
 The Frye Art Museum, Seattle, organized Young Blood (2016), an exhibition exploring the work of Davis, his brother Kahlil Joseph, and the Underground Museum; David Zwirner Gallery, New York, staged a career retrospective in 2020 curated by Helen Molesworth; and a suite of Davis' paintings were included in The Milk of Dreams (2022) at the 59th Venice Biennale.
-Molesworth curated a second retrospective of Davis' work in 2022 for the Underground Museum with Justin Leroy, but the show ended several months early with the unexpected closure of the museum in March 2022.
+Molesworth curated a second retrospective of Davis' work in 2022 for the Underground Museum with Justen Leroy, but the show ended several months early with the unexpected closure of the museum in March 2022.

+A retrospective, Noah Davis, presenting over 50 of Davis’ works in painting, sculpture, curating and community-building, was initiated by Barbican, London and DAS MINSK, Potsdam where it was on display September 7, 2024 – January 5, 2025.
+The exhibition was on display at the Barbican Art Gallery February 6, 2025 — May 11, 2025, and the Hammer Museum, Los Angeles from June 8 to August 31, 2025.